matvki/validation-laravel/README.md

 This project was made for a validation of laravel.

-So for make it alive you have to install laravel, if you don't know how don't worry i will explain to you how you can do it.
+For make it alive you have to install laravel, if you don't know how don't worry i will explain to you how you can do it.

 ## You have to follow the following instruction:
 - first you have do have vagrant and virtualbox install on your computer